aeraki-mesh/website/content/en/docs/v1.0/tutorials/routing.md

 Hello Aeraki, response from thrift-sample-server-v1-5c8476684-hr8hh/172.17.0.92
 ```

-## Routes requests to a specified version of the service by arbitrary properties
+## Routes requests to a specified version based on arbitrary properties

 MetaProtocol supports very flexible route matching conditions, any property that can be parsed from the protocol packet can be used for route matching conditions.

-> Note: Aeraki will create Listener according to the VIP of the service, and each service will have its own Listener, which avoids the routing table expansion problem caused by multiple services on the same port of the HTTP protocol, and the routing table only contains the routing information related to this service, thus greatly improving the routing query efficiency.
+> Note: Aeraki will create Listener according to the VIP of the service, and each service will have its own Listener, which avoids the routing table expansion problem caused by multiple services on the same port of the HTTP protocol, and the routing table only contains the routing information related to this service, thus greatly improving the route matching efficiency.

 Create a MetaRouter routing rule that routes the request to v1.